 “This day has taught me to think before I speak to others, that maybe those words could hurt someone who is innocent.
 Much like the actions and words that hurt the millions of Jewish people in Europe.”

 “Teachers have always told me that we learn about the holocaust to make sure that it doesn’t happen again.
 It hasn’t been until today that I have realised how important this really is.
 What I have seen today cannot happen again, it almost exterminated a whole group of innocent people because of one person’s ideals”.

 Annually, we join with the Business Department to run a trip to New York which gives the students the opportunity to engage with a country’s history that is engrained throughout our curriculum.
 As a department we feel that these trips really give the students the opportunity to gain a deeper understanding of different periods in history.

 The impact of our History curriculum has expanded in the past two years with the change in the GCSE and A-Level curriculums.
 We believe our subject is not only academically challenging but an opportunity for students to broaden their historical horizons and develop a deeper understanding of current affairs and societal values.
 Our linear curriculum provides students with a set of integral skills that are beneficial to a variety of career choices, such as law, business and archaeology.
-We believe that our history department engrains key life skills for students that ensure they are shown the value of understanding different races, religions and other key areas through historical topics and discussions, benefitting them in today’s society.
-Therefore, we maximise students’ potential to ensure they find an inspiring outcome and a passion for our subject.
+Skills such as being able to analyse material, evaluate and make an informed judgement and make comparisons are all beneficial in these area.
+We believe that our History department engrains key life skills for students that ensure they are shown the value of understanding different races, religions and other key areas through historical topics and discussions, benefitting them in today’s society.
+Therefore, we maximise students’ potential to ensure they engage with and develop a passion for our subject.